AlexYarkin/EconomicGrowthCourse/README.md

 According to the rules of Brown University, I can not share video lectures from the course.
 However, I can share the syllabus, lecture slides, assignments, and other course content.
 All these materials can be found in corresponding folders within the main repository.

-This course was developed by [Alexader Yarkin](https://sites.google.com/brown.edu/alexyarkin) at the [Department of Economics](https://economics.brown.edu/), Brown University.
+This course was developed by [Alexander Yarkin](https://sites.google.com/brown.edu/alexyarkin) at the [Department of Economics](https://economics.brown.edu/), Brown University.